Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Study of market properties

-We have seen that our new method performs better than the traditional split market clearing in terms of cost recovery for the market participants.
-However, not all the limitations of the split market clearing are overcome, which we see here in a last illustrative example.
+We have seen that the introduced MCP with VLBs performs better than the standard MCP in terms of ensuring cost recovery for the market participants.
+However, not all the limitations of the standard MCP are overcome, which we see here in a last illustrative example.

-We use again a storage system with capacity $\overline{E}= 2.5$ MWh and initially empty.
-The rest of the data and the results are shown in Table \ref{tab:res_eff}.
+We again consider a storage system with capacity $\overline{E}= 2.5$~MWh and initially empty.
+We have $\overline{P}\up{C}$ = $\overline{P}\up{D} = 3.5$~MW.
+In this example, $\eta\up{C} = \eta\up{D} = 1.0$, in order to facilitate the interpretation of the results.
+The rest of the data and the results are shown in Table~\ref{tab:res_eff}.
 There is one load and one generator.
-The market is cleared for two MIs of three hours each and the final storage level is set to its optimal value, obtained when clearing for the two MIs together.
-Note that the final level at the end of the second MI is equal to 2.5 MWh because of subsequent MIs, which are not represented here.
+The market is cleared for two market clearings of three hours each.
+The final storage level is set to its optimal value, obtained from the ideal MCP.
+Note that the final level at the end of the second market clearing is equal to 2.5~MWh because of subsequent market clearings, which are not considered here.

-We are in the perfect foresight set-up and we can see that all quantities agree.
-As a consequence, social welfare is the same for all these types of market clearing.
-However, we see that the prices in the last hour of the first MI can potentially be higher than in the ideal clearing, for both other approaches.
-This difference is due to future market intervals not being considered for pricing in these cases.
-In the ideal clearing, the price for that hour is at most 4€/MWh, which corresponds to the utility of the load in the first hour of the next MI, which the other approaches do not take into consideration.
+We assume perfect foresight, and we can see that all quantities agree.
+As a consequence, social welfare is the same for all these MCPs.
+However, we observe that the prices in the last hour of the first market clearing can potentially be higher than in the ideal MCP for both other approaches.
+This difference is due to future market clearings not being considered for pricing in these cases.
+With the ideal MCP, the price for that hour is at most 4~\euro{}/MWh, which corresponds to the utility of the load in the first hour of the next market clearing, which the other approaches do not take into consideration.

 We argue for a limited impact of future uncertain information on the formation of current prices, to ensure transparency.
 However, we see here that it comes with a cost that somebody will ultimately have to pay.
 The study of this trade-off is a topic for future research.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}